humm-devadmin/hummdocs/docs/platforms/magento_1.md

 ![6.png](/img/platforms/magento_1/6.png)

 4 - Force Humm provides a way to preview and test Humm before Humm is officially launched.
-Please do not enabled it in the live environment before
+Please do not enabled it in the live environment before the official Humm launch.

 ## Humm official launch